sreilly64/NoQsHereIsALab/README.md

 ### Requirements

+* feel free to look for libraries that help with JSON, URL fetching, and tag removal (or ignoring them)
+* make sure the libraries are part of your pom.xml
 * from the command line, run the program with a URL. `noq "https://nytimes.com"`
 * read the HTML page from the URL over HTTP into a large string `body`
 * scan thru the body finding all URLs on the page and placing them into a list of URLs to be visited